scherermichael-oss/gitlog-semver/README.md

 });
 ```

 The returned `releases` is an array of objects.
 An object contains the `version` of a release (name of the tag) and its creation `date`.
 The `messages` property lists all matching commit messages.

-The last object contains only a `messages` property with the messages of all commits that are not yet released.
+The array's last object contains only a `messages` property with the messages of all commits that are not yet released.
+It is equal to the only object returned if `limit` is not set or set to `1` (see section above).

 By setting the `limit` to a positive number, you can define the maximum length of the `releases` array.